namdng09/LAB211/README.md

 ### How to clone this repository

-Go to terminal, move to the folder that you want to clone this repo
+Go to terminal, move to the folder that you want to clone this repository
 ```lua
     git clone https://github.com/namdng09/LAB211.git
 ```